placidanomaly/HPPrimeSightReduction/README.md

 ![LOP parameters](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/sr_output2.png)

 12. Lastly, the calculator presents the equation for the line of position in a longitude (x) and latitude (y) cartesian plane which can be used to plot it in a program.
-That equation is stored in the F register of the Function app of the calculator corresponding to the LOP register selected, e.g. LOP 1 will be stored in F1, which means they van be plotted using the calculator's Function app.
+That equation is stored in the F register of the Function app of the calculator corresponding to the LOP register selected, e.g. LOP 1 will be stored in F1, which means they can be plotted using the calculator's Function app.

 ![LOP Equation](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/sr_output3.png)